- What is SocialWork@Simmons?

 How long does the program take to complete?↑

-The full-time program can be completed in one year and three months.
-The average time to complete the extended program program is two years and eight months.
+The advanced standing and accelerated programs can be completed in 15 months.
+The full-time program can be completed in 22 months.
+The average time to complete the extended program is 32 months.

 What will I study in the program?↑